shariqfarhan/Explore/Capstone/ControlNet/ReadMe.md

 We trained the model on [pokemon-blip-captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset and below is a sample output in various stages of training.

+One thing to note in the below predictions is that the model needs more than 100 epochs to generate high quality images.
+There's a visible improvement in the edges and quality of images being generated as the number of epochs increases.

+But this provides a good base for further tuning this or any other dataset.

 ## Sample Predictions

 | Base Image | Prompt | 5,000 Steps (~24 Epochs) | 10,000 Steps (~48 Epochs)  | 15,000 Steps (~72 Epochs)  | 20,900 Steps (~100 Epochs)|